 With the dome frescoed by the Pordenone, Santa Maria di Campagna is in every sense a place of worship, which deserves a visit just for the opportunity to immerse yourself in the aisles that, according to tradition, were the theater of the announcement of the First Crusade in the Holy Land.

-As for the works of art, not to be missed: the cycle of frescoes by Guercino in the dome of the Cathedral and those of Pordenone in Santa Maria di Campagna, "the Ecce Homo" by Antonello da Messina at the Alberoni Gallery, the "Tondo "by Botticelli, the Carriages and the Etruscan Liver at the Civic Museums of Palazzo Farnese, the paintings by Fontanesi and Mancini in the Ricci Oddi and Kronos Modern Art Gallery, the Cathedral Museum.
+As for the works of art, not to be missed: the cycle of frescoes by Guercino in the dome of the Cathedral and those of Pordenone in Santa Maria di Campagna, "the Ecce Homo" by Antonello da Messina at the Alberoni Gallery, the "Tondo" by Botticelli, the Carriages and the Etruscan Liver at the Civic Museums of Palazzo Farnese, the paintings by Fontanesi and Mancini in the Ricci Oddi and Kronos Modern Art Gallery, the Cathedral Museum.

-Outside what remains of the walls and far back in time, Veleia Romana - formed by a protohistoric agglomeration dating back perhaps to the Iron Age, later developed into a flourishing Roman Municipality - is among the most important archaeological areas of Emilia Romagna.
+Outside what remains of the walls and far back in time, Veleia Romana - composed by a protohistoric agglomeration dating back perhaps to the Iron Age, later developed into a flourishing Roman Municipality - is among the most important archaeological areas of Emilia Romagna.
 Next to the archaeological site, the Antiquarium, a small museum with artefacts found during the most recent excavations and equipped with historiographical panels, maps and casts.

 Near the Trebbia river, the Neolithic Village of S. Andrea, is one of the most important settlements related to the recent Neolithic of northern Italy.
 The visit route among well-preserved housing and functional structures is accompanied by a series of information stands that illustrate the history of the site and deepen the knowledge about the Italian and local Neolithic.